agivney/simplebase/Readme.md

 ```

-In this release one can directly stores String,f32,f64,u32,u64,i32,i64.
-In the next release the aim is to be able to directly receive the same types back.
+In this release one can directly store a String,f32,f64,u32,u64,i32,i64.
+In the next release the aim is to be able to receive the same types back (I am not sure how feasable this is, but I will attempt to put something in place and see how it goes).
 Currently the data is returned as a String type.

 ### License